bradcrc/color-lite-card/README.md

 # color-lite-card
-Custom card for [Home Assistant](https://www.home-assistant.io/) with color and dimming support
+Custom card for [Home Assistant](https://www.home-assistant.io/) with color and dimming support.
+[Config and Image Editing Tutorial](https://github.com/bradcrc/color-lite-card/tree/master/tutorial)

 This is a simple custom card for Home Assistant that adds easy support for lights, showing color and dimming in a [picture elements card](https://www.home-assistant.io/lovelace/picture-elements/).